Empowering counseling to help you achieve your goals.

 PATTI P. DOWLING, MS, LPC-S, NCC, CCLS

-Patti Dowling is a Licensed Professional Counselor-Supervisor and founder/owner of Baton Rouge Counseling Associates.
+Patti is a Licensed Professional Counselor-Supervisor and founder/owner of Baton Rouge Counseling Associates.
 She earned a BS in Child and Family Studies from Louisiana Tech University in 1996 and a graduate degree in Counseling Psychology from University of Southern Mississippi in 2004.
 Patti is a Certified Child Life Specialist and a National Certified Counselor.

 Early in her career, Patti worked as a Certified Child Life Specialist at Our Lady of the Lake Regional Medical Center where she counseled pediatric patients with cancer and in PICU, before becoming the Child Life Director.
 Patti developed a love for helping families navigate difficult life circumstances, as well as, creating mental health programming tailored to meet their needs .

 For over 17 years, Patti has worked in a variety of mental health settings with children, adults, and families including; an adolescent offender program, school settings, and a national adoption agency, where she worked with birthparents, adoptive families, and the adopted child.

 Patti's therapy style is calm, personable and practical.
-Using her direct style and positive regard, she partners with clients to affect positive change.
+She has a direct approach which she uses to encourage and affect positive change.
 Patti utilizes cognitive behavioral, solution-focused, therapeutic play, person-centered and even animal-assisted therapies in treating clients.

 BEAU DANTIN, MS, LPC, LMFT, NCC